JumboCode/TUTV/README.md

 it on your own if you don't have it!

  1. Clone this repository. `git clone https://github.com/JumboCode/TUTV.git` in your shell or your favorite Git client.
-I recommend [Sourcetree](https://www.sourcetreeapp.com).
+I recommend [Gitkraken](https://www.gitkraken.com/).
 If you do not have `git` installed, try and figure out how to install it on your computer.

  2. Install Python dependencies. `pipenv install`.
 If you don't have `pipenv`, try and figure out how to install it.
 Google 'how to install pipenv mac' or 'pipenv WSL' or 'ubuntu pipenv', depending on your OS.
 Learning how to install a missing dependency is a good skill to learn!

- 3. Install React dependencies. `cd src/frontend` and then, `yarn install`.
+ 3. Install React dependencies. `cd client` and then, `yarn install`.
 If you don't have `yarn`, figure out how to install it!
 Feel free to ask questions about preferred methods, etc.

  4. Back in the project root, start your
     [virtual environment](https://www.google.com/search?q=virtual+environment+python) shell:
-    `cd ../..` and then, `pipenv shell`.
+    `cd ..` and then, `pipenv shell`.

  5. Start the Django development server. `./manage.py runserver`.
 You may see a red error message in your terminal at this point.
 Try and fix the error on your own.
 If you get stuck, ask for